proforza/VacanciesPageAutotests/README.md

 ## Tests description

+You can specify input parameters in the VacanciesPageAutotests.runsettings config file.
+Note that you can specify multiple languages using ',' separator.

   1. Selecting a department and checking that it has been selected successfully
-  2. Selecting a language (or multiple languages, divided by ',') and asserting that corresponding checkboxes are checked
+  2. Selecting a language (or multiple languages) and asserting that corresponding checkboxes are checked
   3. Counting the amount of vacancies on the page and checking that they are equal to expected value

 ## License